-Long Beach’s beaches are a short walk from the Blue line southern terminus, and in 2016, when the second leg of the Expo line is completed, Santa Monica will be connected to the Metro as well.
-Until then, it’s either line 534, 704, 720, or 733 (more likely driving) and driving everywhere else.
+Long Beach’s beaches are a short walk from the Blue line southern terminus, while the Expo line ends near Venice and Santa Monica.
+Santa Monica and Venice are walking distance from each other, so consider doing them on the same day.
+As for the rest of these beaches, you’ll most likely be driving to them.
 Or you can take the Ballona Creek Bike Path, which connects Dockweiler, Manhattan, Hermosa, and Redondo beaches to the Expo Line in Culver City.
-Santa Monica and Venice are walking distance from each other, so consider doing them on the same day.
-If you do drive, prepare to pay for parking (bring lots of coins for meters at Manhattan and you’re going to have to hunt for a spot in Malibu), but at least the beaches are free.
+If you do drive, prepare to pay for parking (bring lots of coins for meters at Manhattan and you’re going to have to hunt for a spot in Malibu), but at least the beaches themselves are free.

 MUSEUMS – Did you know that Los Angeles has more museums per capita than any other city in the world?
 Several of them are fantastic, well worth checking out.

-** THE GETTY – Los Angeles’s grandest museum and one of the most famous art museums and research centers in the world, the Getty was funded by oil tycoon J Paul Getty.
-Construction cost one billion dollars and the interest earned on a remaining three billion pays for the museum’s operational expenses.
-As a result, the museum is free (parking is not, but that goes to the city, not the museum).
-The collection (all pre 20th century and headlined by Vincent Van Gogh’s Irises) is impressive by American standards but not compared to Europe.
-However, the main attraction here isn’t the art; it’s its architecture, landscaping, and views of the city.
-Be sure to check out the central garden, perfect for relaxation and meditation.
+** THE GETTY – Los Angeles’s grandest museum and one of the most famous art museums and research centers in the world, the Getty was funded by oil tycoon J Paul Getty to a tune of four billion dollars.
+One billion went to construction and the interest earned on a remaining three billion pays for the museum’s operational expenses; as a result, entry to this museum is free (parking is not, but that goes to the city, not the museum).
+The collection, all pre 20th century and headlined by Vincent Van Gogh’s Irises, is impressive by American standards but not compared to Europe.
+However, the main attraction here isn’t the art; it’s architecture, landscaping, and views of the city, all of which should not be missed.

 ** GRIFFITH OBSERVATORY – Opened in 1935 and made famous by Rebel Without A Cause, this newly renovated structure is a commanding Los Angeles presence.
 Overlooking the city, with a museum, planetarium, and refracting and solar telescopes, the Observatory offers spectacular views of the stars, as well as exhibits and displays to accompany them.
 At night, amateur astronomers bring out their telescopes to share with parkgoers.
 The whole place is super-romantic.
 Everything but the planetarium is free, including parking.

-* THE GETTY VILLA – J Paul Getty’s other contribution to Los Angeles’s museum scene, the Getty Villa houses 44,000 Greek, Roman, and Eturian artifacts (1,200 are available for viewing) in the largest replica Roman village in the world.
+* THE GETTY VILLA – J Paul Getty’s other contribution to Los Angeles’s museum scene, the Getty Villa houses 44,000 Greek, Roman, and Eturian artifacts (~1,200 available for viewing) in the largest replica Roman village in the world.
 Like the Getty Center, for most the Villa’s architecture and landscaping will be more enticing than its actual collection.
-Also like the Getty Center, admission is free, but you have to book in advance here, as tickers are limited.
+Also like the Getty Center, admission is free, but you have to book in advance here, as tickets are limited.

 At the far end of LACMA is the under construction Academy Museum of Motion Pictures, scheduled to open in 2017.
 Across the street, the Peterson Automotive Museum just completed a huge renovation and is one of the largest and most expansive automotive museums in the world.
 Also on this side of the street are the A+D Architecture and Design Museum and the Craft and Folk Art Museum.
 Finally, not a museum but interesting nonetheless, across Wilshire from LACMA, in front of the Variety building, is the largest segment of the Berlin Wall outside Germany.